Blockchain with proof of quantum work: Weaknesses and Mitigations

 The random nonce strategy is similar to a denial of service attack (DoS) from the perspective of validators.
 In DoS an attacker broadcasts in large volume to overwhelm the bandwidth or verification capabilities of the network (thereby disrupting or delaying transactions).

 DoS and random nonce mitigations effective in other mature blockchain technologies can be used (see e.g. ~\cite{BitcoinWiki}).
 The situation is qualitatively the same in our probabilistic blockchain, although the expected reward is smaller as a function of the blockchain efficiency (enhanced branching), and validation may be inhomogeneous with respect to users.
-Validation is also more expensive than in many other blockchains, so fewer malicious packets can be more disruptive.
+Validation is also more expensive in our simplest (main-text) implementation, so fewer malicious packets can be more disruptive.
 The inhomogeneity of validation is a problem, since mining power may be diluted by such an attack even if the attacker is not ultimately rewarded.

 In our application we should consider also important practical changes: the cost of hashing $C_H$ is raised, since quantum measurements will be more expensive than single SHA-256 hashes.
 Similarly $\mathcal{N}_{\rm zeros}$ may be smaller, since the verification time scale is longer.
 This makes a no-work strategy more viable.
 Relative to Bitcoin there is a smaller gap between the honest and dishonest expected rewards.
 To mitigate for no-work attacks a modified block structure can be effective, as described in Section \ref{SectionEnhancedBlockStructure}.